 Conclusion

-• For Sound Quality: The Grado SR60e and Beyerdynamic DT 990 Pro offer exceptional sound fidelity, with the former excelling in mids and highs, and the latter providing a wide soundstage and immersive experience.
+For Sound Quality: The Grado SR60e and Beyerdynamic DT 990 Pro are both of very high-quality sound, with the former being the best in the mids and highs areas, and the latter giving a nice wide soundstage and immersion.

-• For Portability: The Audio-Technica ATH-M50x and Sennheiser HD 25 are excellent choices for on-the-go use, offering foldable designs and good noise isolation.
+For Portability: The Audio-Technica ATH-M50x and Sennheiser HD 25 are the two best if you are looking for headphones for traveling, as they both have collapsible designs and do a good job in terms of noise isolation.

-• For Professional Use: The Audio-Technica ATH-M50x and Sennheiser HD 25 provide the accuracy and durability needed for professional monitoring and DJ use.
+For Professional Use: The Audio-Technica ATH-M50x and Sennheiser HD 25 are the ones that can deliver both accuracy and strength for the applications of monitoring and DJing.

 Final Thoughts